Medusas71/Cat-Memory-Game/README.md

 Acknowledgements

 * My friends and family for all their feedback and support
+* A huge thank you to Manni_alumnus for all his support and feedback and pushing me through to the finishing line
+* My mentor for all his support and assistance

 [Back to Table of Contents](#table-of-contents)